 When must effort be certified?

-Effort must be certified three times a year.
+Effort must be certified annually.

 Once the last date of the certification window has passed, a subsequent recertification can call into question the reliability of the certification process.
 Therefore, your request must explain why the effort was erroneously certified, and why the requested change is more appropriate within the context of law, federal requirements, or University policies and procedures.
 Your written request will be reviewed by the Director, Office of Research Administration.
 Only in the most compelling of circumstances will it be approved.